fjhus16/GroupMFHWebs/_posts/2ndhandcar.md

 ---
-lang: 'en'
+lang: "en"
-cat: 'Tax;Current'
+cat: "Tax;Current"
-sector: 'Default'
+sector: "Default"
-serv: 'Tax Auditing'
+serv: "Tax Auditing"
-trsslug: '2incielaraba'
+trsslug: "2incielaraba"
 title: 'The "Regulation Amending the Regulation on the Trade of Second Hand Motor Land Vehicles" was published.'
 excerpt: "With the regulation published in the Official Gazette dated 06.07.2023, important amendments were made to the Regulation on the Trade of Second Hand Motor Land Vehicles to enter into force on 15.07.2023."
-coverImage: '/assets/blog/images/2ndhandcar.jpg'
+coverImage: "/assets/blog/images/2ndhandcar.jpg"
-date: '2023-07-06'
+date: "2023-07-06"
-keywords: 'Used vehicle, Second hand vehicle, Used car advertisement, second hand vehicle trade, prohibition on second-hand vehicle trade, second-hand vehicle trade fine'
+keywords: "Used vehicle, Second hand vehicle, Used car advertisement, second hand vehicle trade, prohibition on second-hand vehicle trade, second-hand vehicle trade fine"
 ogImage:
-  url: '/assets/blog/images/2ndhandcar.jpg'
+  url: "/assets/blog/images/2ndhandcar.jpg"
 ---

-**The "Regulation Amending the Regulation on the Trade of Second Hand Motor Land Vehicles" was published in the Official Gazette dated 06.07.2023.**
+# The "Regulation Amending the Regulation on the Trade of Second Hand Motor Land Vehicles" was published in the Official Gazette dated 06.07.2023.

 The date of the enter into force of the amendments to the Regulation is 15.07.2023 and includes important regulations for those who sell second-hand motor vehicles through advertisements.